semgrep/semgrep-docs/docs/semgrep-app/notifications.md

     GITLAB_TOKEN: $PAT
 ```

+If you would like to allow Semgrep to automatically suggest quick fixes, visit the [projects page](https://semgrep.dev/orgs/-/projects), select a project, and toggle "Autofix" on.

-NOTE: GitLab MR comments are only available to logged-in semgrep.dev users, requiring both a Semgrep deployment ID and a Semgrep API token.
+NOTE: GitLab MR comments are only available to logged-in semgrep.dev users, as they require a Semgrep API token.

 ### Webhooks